youmi-zym/TemporalStereo/README.md

 #### KITTI 2012/2015

-Processed KITTI 2012/2015 dataset and KITTI Raw Sequences can be downloaded from [Baidu Wangpan](https://pan.baidu.com/s/1epoRBXRy1c4TELMEa-aovg?pwd=iros), with password: iros, or [Google Drive](https://drive.google.com/drive/folders/1dbOfdx6BQ6cRX_m-G4kvvji30uKJOqMH?usp=sharing).
+Processed KITTI 2012/2015 dataset and KITTI Raw Sequences can be downloaded from [Baidu Wangpan](https://pan.baidu.com/s/1epoRBXRy1c4TELMEa-aovg?pwd=iros), with password: iros, or [DropBox](https://www.dropbox.com/sh/gt0pju2tb6ncqxq/AADZfasHy0gSnizQKpTeS-Oia?dl=0).

 Besides, the above link we only upload the pseudo labels of the KITTI Raw Sequences, for raw image downloading, you can refer to [this](https://github.com/youmi-zym/CompletionFormer#kitti-depth-completion-kitti-dc) for help.